Most Recent Updates

 According to the CDC, there are two types of tests (decisions about testing are made by state or local health departments or healthcare professionals).

-The most used test for current infection is the RT-PCR (real time reverse transcription-polymerase chain reaction, a type of NAAT).
+The most reliable test for current infection is the RT-PCR (real time reverse transcription-polymerase chain reaction, a type of NAAT).
 This type of test is used to identify the genetic material of a virus (see Resources).
 Specimens are collected from the patient’s nose or throat using nasopharyngeal or oropharyngeal swabs.

 It is often recommended that if the first test is negative, but the disease is highly suspected, a second test should be performed.
 A negative result can be confirmed through two negative tests in a row, spaced at least 24 hours apart.
-Researchers do not yet know the most optimal timing to administer the test (especially in newborns).

 Women should have a risks and benefits conversation with their HCP regarding any imaging scans during pregnancy.